rotorz/unity3d-reorderable-list/docs/topics/Serialized-property-inside-custom-inspector.md

-﻿# Serialized property inside custom inspector

-Reorderable list fields can be added to custom inspector interfaces with automatic support for undo/redo when using serialized properties.
+﻿Reorderable list fields can be added to custom inspector interfaces with automatic support for undo/redo when using serialized properties.
 Serialized properties support native arrays as well as generic lists.